-OnePlus launched in 2013, so it hasn’t been around or making phones for anywhere near as long as some rival companies, and as it usually only launches between one and three smartphones each year it hasn’t made a huge number.
+OnePlus launched in 2013, so it hasn’t been around or making phones for anywhere near as long as some rival companies, and as it usually only launches a few smartphones each year it hasn’t made a huge number.

-Yet from day one its phone were well-rated, and that, coupled with the fact that this Chinese company quickly pursued a global presence, means it’s a very well-known and well-liked brand.
+Yet from day one its phones were well-rated, and that, coupled with the fact that this Chinese company quickly pursued a global presence, means it’s a very well-known and well-liked brand.

 Why choose a OnePlus 5G phone?